XXIV Old Buildings - Leading Commercial / Chancery Barristers

 • Ward & Ors v ACS Savill & Ors (Commercial Court) – Instructed for over 100 claimant investors in a complex civil fraud claim worth over £35m in relation to allegedly fraudulent tax avoidance film schemes.

-• Acted as English Counsel alongside Jersey Advocates in an application for a proprietary injunction in relation to proceedings brought by a former employee and member of an offshore financial group and its other members concerning the latter’s attempts to prevent the Claimant from receiving his due distributions from a particular fund.
+• Acting as English Counsel alongside Jersey Advocates in an application for a proprietary injunction in relation to proceedings brought by a former employee and member of an offshore financial group and its other members concerning the latter’s attempts to prevent the Claimant from receiving his due distributions from a particular fund.

 • Advising a pub company in a dispute over the sale by it of shares to another larger hospitality company, where the latter sought to rectify the SPA which, it transpired, was a demonstrably bad bargain for it.

-• Ford v Williams [2018] EWHC 3172 (Comm) Acting for the defendant in a successful application to vary a proprietary injunction to permit funds to be raised for legal expenses.
-Hugh is now instructed for the same party in a dispute concerning the terms of a settlement agreement reached in the original proceedings.
+• Acting for a talent management agency in relation to a claim for breach of contract against a well- known reality TV personality, the latter having left the agency without notice for another agency.
+Ford v Williams [2018] EWHC 3172 (Comm) – Acting for the defendant in a successful application to vary a proprietary injunction to permit funds to be raised for legal expenses.
+Hugh was subsequently instructed for the same party in a dispute concerning the terms of a settlement agreement reached in the original proceedings.

-• Komcept Solutions Ltd v Prestige Group UK Ltd [2018] EWHC 1550 (Comm) – Successfully obtained an order against the defendant for a significant payment into court in a dispute over the supply of defence equipment as part of an unless order.
+• Komcept Solutions Ltd v Prestige Group UK Ltd [2018] EWHC 1550 (Comm) – Successfully obtaining an order against the defendant for a significant payment into court in a dispute over the supply of defence equipment as part of an unless order.

-• St Austell Brewery Company Ltd v Freestone & Anr (Chancery Division) – Instructed as sole Counsel for his client in an ongoing fraud claim, Hugh successfully obtained both domestic freezing and proprietary injunctions with associated disclosure relief on an ex parte and urgent basis against a former employee of the Claimant alleged to have been stealing monies for over 9 years during her employment.
-Hugh subsequently obtainedBankers Trust disclosure orders against 3 banks which held accounts into which the misappropriated monies were paid.
+• St Austell Brewery Company Ltd v Freestone & Anr (Chancery Division) – Acting in a fraud claim, to successfully obtain both domestic freezing and proprietary injunctions with associated disclosure relief on an ex parte and urgent basis against a former employee of the Claimant alleged to have been stealing monies for over 9 years during her employment.
+Hugh subsequently obtained Bankers Trust disclosure orders against 3 banks which held accounts into which the misappropriated monies were paid.

-• Brown v Gooding & Nearn (Chancery Division)– Acting for a fourth party defendant in a multi-million pound claim in respect of alleged fraud and negligence in respect of which the loss alleged was the Part 20 Claimant directors’ liabilities to a Liquidator for alleged misfeasance.
+• Brown v Gooding & Nearn (Chancery Division) – Acting for a fourth party Defendant in a multi-million-pound claim in respect of alleged fraud and negligence in respect of which the loss alleged was the Part 20 Claimant directors’ liabilities to a Liquidator for alleged misfeasance.

 Hugh’s company law work often overlaps with his insolvency practice, and he frequently advises liquidators, administrators and directors on both insolvency procedures and company law claims brought in an insolvency context.
 Hugh has significant experience of defending Company Director Disqualification Act 1986 proceedings, as well as applications for permission to act under the same legislation.

-Other experience includes winding up petitions, including injunctions restraining presentation of petitions or of advertisement, civil fraud claims in a corporate context and actions for the restoration of companies.
+Additional experience includes winding up petitions, including injunctions restraining presentation of petitions or of advertisement, civil fraud claims in a corporate context and actions for the restoration of companies.

 Examples of work recently include: